|Brazilian Blow-out Keratin

 designed to straighten the hair shaft, without the breakage that

-controversy.
-Many users complained of strong fumes produced
+subject of controversy.
+Many users complained of strong fumes

-from the formaldehyde in the products.
-In response to several
+produced from the formaldehyde in the products.
+In response to

 workers and consumers following the treatments, the US Food